kode4food/interpol/README.md

 Here the `class` attribute of the second div, rather than being a literal string, is retrieved from the field names that are processed.

 ## Don't Repeat Yourself
-What if you find that you need to the ability to re-use the rendering of people?
+What if you find that you need the ability to re-use the rendering of people?
 Both groups and individuals?
 You can break them out into partials:

 ```html
 <html>